 Self care at work might seem non-existent.
 I mean, it’s all about “work on your terms” after all.
 One can easily prejudice the freedom it brings.
 But, not many acknowledge the responsibility it puts on your shoulders.

 We are living in the best age in history.
 It hasn’t been this easier before to work and earn infinitely while sipping your favorite drink from your favorite place in the world.
 There is no limitation to the potential while working remotely.
-But, the freedom and urge to earn more should not come at the expense of your personal wellness as a remote worker.
+But, the freedom and urge to earn more should not come at the expense of your self care at work.

 Remote working is the new normal.
-But, so are the challenges it brings to your personal wellness.
+But, so are the challenges it brings to your wellness and wellbeing.
 Whether physical or mental, the roadblocks to your health and wellness are only going to increase in time.

-Today, I am sharing some of the tried and tested wellness ideas for remote employees:
+Today, I am sharing some of the tried and tested self care at work tips for remote workers:

 1. Create a workspace